10,000 shark fins worth over $11M seized in major wildlife trafficking bust in Peru

 Authorities say the criminal network purchased fins from Ecuadorian fishermen and laundered them through falsified documents claiming the catch originated in Peruvian waters.
 Once dried and stored in Callao, Peru, outside Lima, the fins were prepared for export to China.

 "The U.S. Fish and Wildlife Service, in close partnership with the Peruvian National Police, is taking decisive action to dismantle the illegal shark fin trade.
-Together, we are committed to protecting sharks, and preserving the health of our oceans, for future generations," Doug Ault, deputy assistant director for law enforcement at the USFWS, told CBS News.
+Together, we are committed to protecting sharks, and preserving the health of our oceans, for future generations," Doug Ault, assistant director of the office of law enforcement at the USFWS, told CBS News.

 Sharks play a critical role in maintaining healthy marine ecosystems.
 As apex predators, their decline can trigger cascading effects, including the collapse of coral reefs and fisheries.
 Many shark species reproduce slowly, making them especially vulnerable to overexploitation.